mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

 Combining Records in TypeScript?

-I needed to learn some TypeScript type tricks for a [library](https://npmjs.com/package/mini-parse) that lets users combine add to Records, merge Records, manage arrays of Records, etc.
+I needed to learn some TypeScript type system tricks for a [library](https://npmjs.com/package/mini-parse) that lets users combine add to Records, merge Records, manage arrays of Records, etc.
-[@Modderme123](TODO) gave me some TypeScript tips last week.
+[@Modderme123](TODO) gave me some TypeScript tips last week and
 I thought I'd write them up and share them with you too.

 Here's five tricks, roughly in order of increasing trickiness: